kragen/derctuo/prate-thoughts.md

 An *identity* is an agent in a distributed system, such as a human or a running program.
 A *topic* is a set of messages an identity might want to subscribe to.
-Prate’s gossip protocol, described above, does not directly provide the ability to subscribe to or "follow" topics, which is surprising because it is claimed to provide pub-sub.
+Prate’s gossip protocol, described above, does not directly provide the ability to subscribe to or “follow” topics, which is surprising because it is claimed to provide pub-sub.
 It only provides the ability to subscribe to journals, which is implemented by asking other peers to send you pages from them.